onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`input` | memref of any type values or tensor of any type values `repeats` | memref of any type values or tensor of any type values
+`input` | memref of any type values or tensor of any type values `repeats` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values

 #### Results: